 The truth simulations or nature runs are initialized in the same way as in TX05.
-A sounding of 3300 J kg-1 CAPE (see Xue et al. 2001 for a skew-T plot of the sounding) is used to define the environmental condition and a 4 K ellipsoidal thermal bubble is used to initiate the storm.
-Three truth simulations were created; one for a slow-moving storm system with a quasi-stationary right-moving cell in the small domain (referred to as SMS), one for a fast-moving system in the large domain (FML), and one for a slow-moving system in the large domain (SML) for comparison with the latter.
+A sounding of 3300 J kg-1 CAPE (see Xue et al. 2001 for a skew T-logp plot of the sounding) is used to define the environmental condition, and a 4-K ellipsoidal thermal bubble is used to initiate the storm.
+Three truth simulations were created; one for a slow-moving storm system with a quasistationary right-moving cell in the small domain (referred to as SMS), one for a fast-moving system in the large domain (FML), and one for a slow-moving system in the large domain (SML).

-The center location of the bubble is at x = 16 km, 0 km and 9 km, and y = -12 km, -62 km and -12 km, respectively for SMS, FML and SML.
+The center location of the bubble is at x = 16, 0, and

+9 km, and y = -12, -62, and -12 km, respectively, for SMS, FML, and SML.
 In the vertical, the bubble is centered at z = 1.5 km.
 The origin of horizontal coordinates is located at the domain center for both grids.
 The initial location of the bubble for FML is chosen so that over most of the assimilation period, much of the storm system remains within the coverage of the four-radar CASA network (see Fig. 1).
 The choice for SML is such that at 60 min, the storm system is located at roughly the same location as that in FML so as to facilitate more direct comparisons.